SgtPooki/fast-write-atomic/README.md

 * Tasks missing in the final table do not support the content type.
 * Tasks showing `NaN` or `undefined` errored when attempting to write (content type likely not supported)

-Example output on my M1 MacBook Pro
+Example output on my M1 MacBook Pro after converting the CSV output to markdown using [tablesgenerator](https://www.tablesgenerator.com/markdown_tables):

 ### String